kiboschool/course-optimizing-your-learning/src/optimizing-your-learning/how-to-get-anything-you-want-in-life/assignment-1-individual-sdl.md

 Here is some guidance on what to include in each of the six steps.

-Description (20% of word count): described what occurred during the event.
+Description (20% of word count): describe what occurred during the event.

 Feelings (10% of word count): describe your emotions before, during, and after the event.